Related articles

 app/views/my_controller/index.html.erb:

-Let me repeat myself with one last example:
+Let me repeat myself with a final example:

-If you need to use a library (select2 or jQuery for instance), would it work to import it within a pack and use it in a view?
-No. You either import it in a pack and use it in that pack, or you read the next section of this article.
+If you need to use a library (select2 or jQuery for example), is it possible to import it into a pack and use it in a view?
+No You either import it into a pack and use it in that pack, or you're reading the next section of this article.

-If you want to learn how to use StimulusJS to structure your JS code and attach behaviors to your HTML elements, I advise you read StimulusJS on Rails 101.
+If you want to learn how to use StimulusJS to structure your JS code and attach behaviors to your HTML elements, I recommend that you read StimulusJS on Rails 101.

-For those who want to understand how this “everything is hidden/namespaced” works: when an ES6 module is compiled into ES5 code, the module’s content is packaged inside an anonymous function so that outside of this function, you cannot access any variable/function declared in the module.
+For those who want to understand how this “everything is hidden/namespaces” works: when an ES6 module is compiled into ES5 code, the module content is packed into an anonymous function so that outside of that function, you cannot access any variable/function declared in the module.

-You still can use Sprockets for Javascript code
+You can always use Sprockets for Javascript code.

-[…] the primary purpose for webpack is app-like JavaScript, not images, CSS, or even JavaScript Sprinkles (that all continues to live in app/assets).
+[...] the primary purpose of webpack is application-style JavaScript, not images, CSS, or even JavaScript Sprinkles (all of this continues to live in app/assets).

-It means that if you need or want to make some Javascript stuff available to the views, you still can using Sprockets.
+This means that if you need or want to make certain Javascript elements available for views, you can always use Sprockets.

-• Create the app/assets/javascripts directory (notice javascripts here is in the plural form)
+• Create the app/assets/javascripts directory (note that the javascripts are in the plural here)

 • Do your thing.

-How to add bootstrap 4 and fontawesome 5 to a Rails 6 application
+How do I add bootstrap 4 and fontawesome 5 to a Rails 6 application?

-To help you understand better, I advise you apply as you read.
-It will help a great deal in apprehending these novelties.
+To help you better understand, I advise you to apply as you read.
+This will help you a lot to understand these new features.

 1. Create a new Rails 6 application

-I’d like you take a look at the following files.
-The goal is not for you to understand everything that they hold, just to know they exist and have a vague mental image of what they contain so that you can easily go back to them later if need be.
+I would like you to take a look at the following files.
+The aim is not for you to understand everything in them, but simply for you to know that they exist and to have a vague mental picture of what they contain so that you can easily come back to them later if necessary.

 Yarn: